ckagadis/rag-triton/README.md

 ---

+## 🔗 Networking

+- All containers are connected to a single custom Docker network: **`rag-master`**.
+- Communication between containers is **only allowed via HTTP APIs**.
+- No container can directly access another’s filesystem or database.
+- This ensures modularity, reproducibility, and makes it easy to swap out components without breaking the rest of the pipeline.

+---

 ## 🖥️ Hardware Used for Development & Testing

 This repository was built and tested on the following hardware configuration: